giovannipbonin/ieee-program/README.md

 technology

 This is a long plan, and some interviewers will even tell you that some of these stuff is more advanced than you need.
-In fact, I found this guide after accepting my full-time offer with my favorite startup in the world, and I am going through it now (for fun) since practice is never too much, and some of this stuff I haven't had time to cover before, but it is well worth it to be good at what we do.
+In fact, I found this guide after accepting my full-time offer with my favorite startup in the world (Coursera), and I am going through it now (for fun) since practice is never too much, and some of this stuff I haven't had time to cover before, but it is well worth it to be good at what we do.

 So yes, it might be true that some of these things don't often show up on an interview.
-But that's until it does, and that happens to be you, and you start thinking to yourself DAMN, I should really have spent that weekend learning about this, now I have to wait a year to reapply.
+But that's until it does, and that happens to be you, and you start thinking to yourself DAMN this is my favorite company, I should really have spent that weekend learning about this, now I have to wait a year to reapply.

 Think that while studying for this, this is not the SAT or MCAT, the reason why software companies want us to know these subjects is because it is important for our jobs, and the more we know about it the more we can build, the faster we can create, and innovate.
+Although you might not be designing algorithms on a daily basis as a software engineer (although some engineers do exactly that), becoming good at this will develop the right way of thinking that you need to solve problems of all sorts in systematic and efficient ways.

 ### Logistics

-I remodeled the guide to be a curriculum to be conducted on a weekly basis.
+I remodeled the guide to be a curriculum to be conducted on a weekly basis, as well as adding a lot of stuff to it.
 Again, it's a work in progress that I am doing on my free time, and I plan on properly breaking down the outline so that it evenly fits across weeks.
 We will try to meet twice a week and have extra content for the ambitious who wants to do more at home, but the idea is that during the sessions we will cover one or two piece of content for each subject and have extra to be done at home